 Restricted Stock and RSUs.
 Restricted stock is one or more shares of common stock awarded to grantees subject to restrictions determined by the Compensation Committee.
 An RSU is a contractual right that entitles the grantee to receive shares of common stock (or cash, in the Compensation Committee's discretion) at a future date subject to terms and conditions determined by the Compensation Committee.
-The restriction period and vesting restrictions, which may include time-based and/or performance-based vesting criteria, will be determined by the Compensation Committee for each such award.
-Shares of restricted stock carry voting rights; RSUs do not.
+The restriction period and vesting restrictions, which may include time-based and/or performance-based vesting criteria, will be determined by the Compensation Committee stock carry voting rights; RSUs do not.